singhkunal2050/singhkunal2050v2/src/blog/2021-12-23-a-simple-web-accessibility-trick-that-you-most-probably-missed.md

 ![](/img/post/web-accessibilty-skip-menu-btn.gif)

-To skip the menus for `keyboard`users we can add a `button`which only pops up when we `focus`on it with the `tab`key.
+To skip the menu for `keyboard`users we can add a `button`which only pops up when we `focus`on it with the `tab`key.
 Once the user hits `enter`they can skip the menu and jump to the main content without going through long nested menu items.
 This little `accessibility button`can help save a lot of time for the users which are not using their `mouse`and may have accessibility related problems.

 This trick is seen in most of the modern web applications we use